 Many other drugs can also cause delirium.
 The following are some examples:

-Delirium can also result from suddenly stopping a drug that has been taken for a long time—for example, a sedative (such as a benzodiazepine or barbiturate) or an opioid pain reliever.
+Delirium can also result from suddenly stopping a medication or drug that has been taken for a long time—for example, a sedative (such as a benzodiazepine or barbiturate) or an opioid pain reliever.

-Abnormal blood levels of electrolytes, such as calcium, sodium, or magnesium, can interfere with the metabolic activity of nerve cells and lead to delirium.
+Abnormal blood levels of electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more , such as calcium, sodium, or magnesium, can interfere with the metabolic activity of nerve cells and lead to delirium.
 Abnormal electrolyte levels may result from use of a diuretic, dehydration, or disorders such as kidney failure and widespread cancer.

-If liver failure or kidney failure develops and is not diagnosed, a drug that a person has been taking for a long time can cause delirium, even though it previously caused no problems.
-In these disorders, the liver or kidneys do not process and eliminate drugs normally.
-As a result, drugs may accumulate in the blood and reach the brain, causing delirium.
+If liver failure Liver Failure Liver failure is severe deterioration in liver function.
+Liver failure is caused by a disorder or substance that damages the liver.
+Most people have jaundice (yellow skin and eyes), feel tired... read more or kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more develops and is not diagnosed, a medication that a person has been taking for a long time can cause delirium, even though it previously caused no problems.
+In these disorders, the liver or kidneys do not process and eliminate medications normally.
+As a result, medications may accumulate in the blood and reach the brain, causing delirium.

 In younger people (once drugs and alcohol are excluded), the cause of delirium is usually